realeyes-media/moe-manifest-viewer/README.md

 ### Development

+- NOTE: Node 14.x is needed to install the dependencies correctly
 - Run `npm install` to install dependencies
 - Run `npx ng serve` to temporarily build the app and start a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically rebuild and reload if you change any of the source files.
 - To build the app, run `ng build`.
 For production builds, use the `--prod` flag.
 The result of this build will be stored in the '/dist' directory.